The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-Our arguments work over every ordered field $(\R,+,\cdot,<)$ that satisfies the intermediate value property for polynomials, i.e., a \emph{real closed field} (\sref{sec:RealClosedFields}).
+Our arguments work over every ordered field $\R$ that satisfies the intermediate value property for polynomials, i.e., a \emph{real closed field} (\sref{sec:RealClosedFields}).
 We choose this starting point as the axiomatic foundation of Sturm's theorem (\sref{sec:Sturm}).

-We then deduce that the field $\C = \R[i]$ with $i^2 = -1$ is algebraically closed, and moreover establish an algorithm to locate the roots of any given polynomial $F \in \C[Z]$.
-The key ingredient is the construction of an algebraic index (\sref{sec:Cauchy}--\sref{sec:FTA}), extending the ideas of Cauchy \cite{Cauchy:1831,Cauchy:1837} and Sturm \cite{Sturm:1835,Sturm:1836} in the setting of real algebra:
+We then deduce that the field $\C = \R[i]$ with $i^2 = -1$ is algebraically closed, which was first proven by Artin and Schreier \cite{ArtinSchreier:1926,ArtinSchreier:1927}.
+Moreover, we construct the algebraic winding number and establish an algorithm to locate the zeros of any given polynomial $F \in \C[Z]^*$.
+(Here for every ring $A$, we denote by $A^* = A \minus \{0\}$ the set of its nonzero elements.)

+The geometric idea is very intuitive: the winding number $\Wind(\gamma)$ counts the number of turns that a loop $\gamma \colon [0,1] \to \C^*$ performs around $0$.
+Theorem \ref{thm:AlgebraicWindingNumber} turns the geometric idea into a rigorous algebraic construction and provides an effective computation.

+In order to work algebraically, a \emph{loop} $\gamma$ will be understood to be a piecewise polynomial map from the interval $[0,1] = \{\, x \in \R \mid 0 \le x \le 1 \,\}$ to $\C^*$ such that $\gamma(0) = \gamma(1)$; see \sref{sub:AlgebraicWindingNumber}.
+Likewise, a \emph{homotopy} between loops will be required to be piecewise polynomial, as explained in \sref{sub:HomotopyInvariance}.
+We can now formulate our main result.